thafeezz/MTCdocs/frontend/content/docs/lib/classes/491/index.md

 P1 is a project dedicated to help you get familiar with Golang (all projects are in Go).
 P2-4 build on top of each other, its important to understand the fundamentals and the problems you solve with each.

-{%note %}Noble also played with the idea of changing P4 to a project about eventual consistency, so that may or may not change in the future.{%/note%}
+{%alert %}Noble also played with the idea of changing P4 to a project about eventual consistency, so that may or may not change in the future.{%/alert%}

 A quick summary: